itseez3d/metaperson/docs/business-integration/js_api.md

 Message parameters:

 * `eventName` - should be set to `export_avatar`.
 This tells MetaPerson Creator which request you're making.
+* In the Desktop version you can specify the parameters for this particular export.
+Parameters are the same as in the [`set_export_parameters`](#export-parameters) message.

 You need to be sure that the avatar is ready for export and displayed on the scene before sending this message.